dotnet/AspNetCore.Docs/aspnetcore/security/authentication/configure-oidc-web-authentication.md

 ## What is an OpenID Connect confidential interactive client

 [OpenID Connect](https://openid.net/developers/how-connect-works/) can be used to implement authentication in ASP.NET Core applications.
 The recommended way is to use an OpenID Connect confidential client using the code flow.
-The [Proof Key for Code Exchange by OAuth Public Clients (PKCE)](https://datatracker.ietf.org/doc/html/rfc7636) is required for this implement.
+The [Proof Key for Code Exchange by OAuth Public Clients (PKCE)](https://datatracker.ietf.org/doc/html/rfc7636) is required for this implementation.
+Both the application client and the user of the application are authenticated in the confidential flow.
+The application client uses a client secret or a client assertion to authenticate.
 Public clients are no longer recommended for web applications.

 The default flow works as shown in the following diagram: